onitsoft/Solidity-Course/lesson-4/README.md

 `fixed` - signed fixed point number;

-`ufixed` - unsigned fixed point number of various sizes.
+`ufixed` - unsigned fixed point number.

 However, fixed point numbers are not fully supported by Solidity yet.
 They can be declared, but cannot be assigned to or from.